Augstri/Rock-Paper-Sissors/README.txt

 Game number and player number produces a zero one or two (defn zeroonetwo [n x] (mod (nthrandomnumber n x) 3))

+ok now we are ready to make the game